 Hawaiian powerhouse Keanu Asing can now add a historic win to his resume with a huge performance at the inaugural Barbados Surf Pro Qualifying Series (QS) 3,000.
-It was the first-ever QS event to descend upon Barbadian shores and the waves responded as the final day of competition progressed to offer ideal Drill Hall Beach conditions.
+It was the first QS event to descend upon Barbadian shores since 2007 and the waves responded as the final day of competition progressed to offer ideal Drill Hall Beach conditions.

 Asing unleashed his deadly backhand attack to fend off event standout Shane Campbell in an incredible Final that came down to the final exchange.
 Though the Hawaiian had a secure lead that required a 9.77 from the Australian, Campbell's persistence was relentless.
 But, Asing found a Perfect 10 at the buzzer, adding to his 9.50, and Campbell was left in a combination situation regardless of his final score.